 In this demonstration we will show the effectiveness of BioNav in reducing the overall navigation cost as compared to static navigation.
 Specifically, we show that BioNav, (a) shows significantly fewer number of concept labels as compared to static navigation, (b) selects relevant descendents, as opposed to children, to be revealed at each expansion step and (c) number of EXPAND actions is comparable to that of static navigation.
 The BioNav system is available at http://db.cse.buffalo.edu/bionav and the static navigation is available through the information pop up window (right side of Figure 2) for the users to compare in parallel.
-Further, we provide a set of sample queries at BioNav website for users with no biomedical background.
-A limitation of the current deployment of BioNav is that we do not allow queries that return more than 3000 results as this would slow down the system.
-The user is asked to refine such a query before BioNav processes it.
+Further, we provide a set of sample queries at BioNav website for users with limited biomedical background.
+For performance reasons we disallow queries that return more than 3000 results and the user is asked to refine such a query.